 Later in 2019, Kyle was in Texas for the 2019 Box Menswear photo shoot.
 (Josh Riquelme was also at this photoshoot.)

-In July 2020, Kyle travelled to Puerto Rico for a photo shoot with Photographer Michael A. Downs.
+In July 2020, Kyle traveled to Puerto Rico for a photo shoot with Photographer Michael A. Downs.

 In early 2020, before the outbreak of the COVID-19 Coronavirus pandemic, Kyle went to Miami, Florida for a photoshoot with Michael.